Define leeway, recognize possibilities

 Today, planning decisions must be made at short notice so that it’s possible to react to changes that occur quickly.
 Quick decisions are necessary, but the right decisions are essential for the best possible result.
 The flexis technology enables the simulation of business scenarios.
 What-if analyses allow users to weigh up advantages and disadvantages by comparing different solutions.
 This allows options for action to be secured.
 Since different departments or organizations work together on planning, we offer parallel access to the scenarios by multiple users.

-Comprehensive alternatives to solutions and there related impact can be evaluated and validated with what-if analysis.
-Influences, feedback and reaction to processes (bottlenecks, etc.) are reflected in the system.
-Schedule changes are based on the latest data status.
-The impact of changes, on other areas for example, are immediately calculated and made transparent.
-The consequences of any events (late delivery etc.) can be predicted.
-Especially effective is the what-if analysis in combination with other flexis technologies such as Live Analytics and Optimization.
+With what-if analyses, comprehensive alternatives and consequences can be tested.
+Influences, feedback, and reactions to process flows (bottlenecks, etc.) are reflected in the system.
+Plan changes are based on the latest data status.
+The effects of changes, for example on other areas, are calculated immediately and made transparent.
+The consequences of occurring events (e.g. delayed delivery) can be predicted.
+What-if analysis becomes even more effective when used in combination with other flexis technologies, such as Live Analytics.